fizampou/Instagram_stats_template/README.md

 # Instagram_stats_template
-An HTML template for showing statistics for Instagram accounts.
+An HTML template for showing statistics of Instagram accounts.